CEXTBurmawala/notes/deploy/deploy_to_UAT_nscale.md

 - Mark the release as being 'pre-release' until it is released in prod
 - Click 'Publish release'

+### Note
+- Running commands to modify/update/populate the database can be done before or after updating/deploying the app.

 ### Re-deployment [Azure]
 - To log into bastion1, run `ssh -i ~/.ssh/azure <username>@cec-dmz-bastion1.eastus.cloudapp.azure.com`
 	- A bash alias called `azure` runs the above command with the username